Timothyxxx/starter-academic/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: PyTorch is my major framework used in my implement of ideas.
-I learned(and will be continue to learn) important details of it.
+- description: PyTorch is my major framework used in implement of ideas.
+I wrote thousands of PyTorch Code during the following and implemnts, learned(and will be continue to learn) important details of it.
   icon: pytorch
   icon_pack: "custom"
   name: PyTorch